yc-actions/yc-coi-deploy-ig/README.md

         docker-compose-path: './docker-compose.yaml'
 ```

-Data from files `./spec.yaml`, `user-data.yaml`, and `docker-compose.yaml` will be passed to the Mustache template renderer,
+Data from files `./spec.yaml`, `user-data.yaml`, and `docker-compose.yaml` will be passed to the Mustache template
+renderer,
 so there could be used environment variables substitution via `{{ env.VARIABLE }}` syntax.

 See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.

 ## Permissions

 To perform this action, it is required that the service account on behalf of which we are acting has granted
 the `compute.admin`, `vpc.admin`, and `iam.serviceAccounts.user` roles or greater.

+Also, you'll need to add `loadbalancer.admin` if you use auto creating load balancer target groups via instance group
+spec.

 ## License Summary